Plank Flooring Layout Calculator: LVP, Laminate, and Hardwood Piece Counts

-Plank planning from a physical layout Plank piece counts from layout
+Plank piece counts from layout

 "How many planks do I need?"